zgrossbart/jdd/threat_model/README.md

 ![JSONDiff architecture image](images/jsondiff_arch.png)

+JSON diff loads two JSON files, parses them using a custom parser, and compares the results.
+The differences are then loaded in the current page and displayed.
+Users may navigate through the differences to view them.

+There are three ways to provide files for JSON diff to compare:

+1. Copy and paste the contents of the file into the text area in the browser
+2. Use the file browser to select a file from the local file system
+3. Profile an URL to the file using the `left` and `right` URL parameters.

 ### `proxy.php`

 JSONDiff is almost entirely a browser-based application and can be run with a simple HTTP file server or from a local file system.
 The one exception is the `proxy.php` file.